 Why Instagram Stories?

 Instagram has over a billion monthly active users, 86.6% of whom post stories daily.
 This creates huge potential for brands looking to get their content out to the masses.
-According to a study conducted by Instagram, 39% of respondents are more interested in a brand/product after watching an Instagram story that features it.
+According to a study conducted by Instagram, 39% of respondents are more interested in a brand/product after watching an Instagram Story that features it.
 In addition, over a third of the most-viewed Stories are from businesses.
-Consumers don’t just look at them either; 15–25% of them swipe up on a link within a brand’s story.
+Consumers don’t just look at them either; 15–25% of them swipe up on a link within a brand’s Story.

 What are Instagram Stories?

-Stories live in a bar on top of your Instagram feed, and new posts are indicated by a colorful ring around a user’s profile photo.
+Stories live in a bar on top of your Instagram feed, and new posts are indicated by a colourful ring around a user’s profile photo.
 This content appears in full-screen once clicked and will play automatically in chronological order.
-Unlike Instagram posts, users are not able to like or publicly comment on a story, although private comments and reactions can be made via Instagram Direct.
+Unlike Instagram posts, users are not able to like or publicly comment on a Story, although private comments and reactions can be made via Instagram Direct.
 Interactions made on the feature, such as replies to questions and polls, however, can be publicly shared.
 Stories themselves can be shared by followers of an account and if a user has allowed it in their settings.
 You can also see who has viewed your Instagram Story in the bottom left corner of your screen.

-Unique features on Instagram Stories
+Unique features on Insta Stories

 - Posts of photos and videos (within 15 seconds in length)

 - Story Highlights on your profile page (collections of Stories available even after expiration)

 - Stickers, gifs, polls, live chats, questions, emoji sliders, and other interactive functions